 Some patients find that lingual braces are harder to clean: this is because they are placed in a harder-to-reach part of your mouth.
 Since regular oral hygiene is an important part of your orthodontic care, it’s important to consider whether you will be able to fully keep your teeth clean with lingual braces.

 Finally, the contact with your tongue while wearing lingual or invisible braces may cause speech impediments such as a lisp, or inflammation or irritation of your tongue.

 Lingual braces can treat a wide variety of dental conditions.
 The customized, discreet design on the inner side of the teeth is effective for achieving straight teeth and beautiful smiles even with significant dental malocclusion.

-Lingual or invisible braces may be less effective for treating deep overbites, because this particular bite can put pressure on the brackets, cause them to come loose or break off on the inside of the teeth.
+Lingual or invisible braces may be less effective for treating deep overbites because this particular bite can put pressure on the brackets, and cause them to come loose or break off on the inside of the teeth.

 Lingual braces are an excellent treatment option for anyone interested in straightening their teeth without others being able to see their orthodontia.

 With the braces behind the teeth, facing the tongue, they are nearly invisible to the outside world, which is an especially appealing benefit of lingual braces for older teens and working adults.
 If you are looking to avoid the “metal-mouth” look of traditional metal braces, lingual or invisible braces might be just right for you.

 However, there are significant drawbacks to lingual braces: they tend to cost more than metal braces and may take longer to treat your condition.
 It is also harder to clean your teeth with the brackets on the inside of your mouth.

 If you are getting lingual braces, be prepared for some discomfort in your cheeks and tongue (this guide to braces pain can help), as well as the possibility of impacted speech.